tradle/why-hypercore/FAQ.md

 - Every message, including the heartbeat message needs to carry this time
 - Point-in-time recovery and snapshots could utilize this stronger time
-- Secure timestamping is necessary in legal documents and in compliance, and time could be sealed on the blockchain
+- Secure timestamping is necessary for legal documents and for many forms of compliance.
+Blockchain is the first [decentralized secure time keeping system](https://grisha.org/blog/2018/01/23/explaining-proof-of-work/), and Hypercore could be enhanced with it.

 ### Multi-device editing with conflict resolution (CRDT)